djheru/reviews-api-sentiment-workflow/README.md

 In our application, we will be implementing one mutation, to save the review, and two queries, to retrieve a single review or a list of reviews by sentiment.

+### AppSync / EventBridge Direct Integration

+AWS exposes the EventBridge service as an HTTP API, so we can add events by making requests to the service from a GraphQL mutation resolver.
+When a reviews API user wants to post a new review, they will make a GraphQL `putReview` mutation request.

+Typically, you would store some data in a database in response to a GraphQL mutation, but in this case we are performing a `PutEvent` request on the EventBridge API.

+To define the shape of the request and response objects, we're using Velocity mapping templates.
+These are defined in `./templates/put-review-request.vtl` and `./templates/put-review-response.vtl`

+---

 This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.